annrinto2002/Python-Basic-Programs/Simple Voting System/README.md

 1. LDF
 2. UDF
 3. BJP
 Allow any number of users to vote.
-After each person votes, ask:"Is there another person to vote? (yes/no)".
+After each person votes, ask:
+    "Is there another person to vote? (yes/no)".
 If the answer is "yes", allow the next person to vote.
-After all voting is done, display : Total number of votes received by each party.
+After all voting is done, display :
+    Total number of votes received by each party.
 Which party won the election (i.e., received the highest number of votes).